 Firstly, what is flexible packaging?
 Flexible packaging is the next big thing in the packaging industry.
 It can be used on a variety of products and it can be created using an array of materials, including Polyamide and Ethylene Acrylic Acid.
-As a freelance copywriter we think a welcome change to the traditional paper, aluminium foil and plastic, it is utilised throughout various industries (for example, within the cosmetic and food industry) to create packaging that is long lasting, whilst being more friendly to the environment than its predecessors.
+We think a welcome change to the traditional paper, aluminium foil and plastic, it is utilised throughout various industries (for example, within the cosmetic and food industry) to create packaging that is long-lasting, whilst being more friendly to the environment than its predecessors.
 Bags, pouches and liners are just some of the examples of flexible packaging.

 With flexible packaging on stand up pouches, due to the film and resealable fastener on them, they can keep your food/other items ‘fresher’ for longer.
 Extending their shelf life, this allows for less waste and will also protect them from the elements.

 Flexible packaging has the benefit of customised according to the quantity, quality, design and size of the product.
 A handy feature that is persuading industries to adopt it into their business model, the bespoke packaging will make it stand out to consumers on the shelf.